Chapter 3: Communication

 • Architecture diagrams

-Don't share your screen when:
+Do not share your screen when:

-• Just giving verbal updates
+• You are just giving verbal updates

 • No visual is needed